EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 NOTE:  The SAMD51 board has an amazing _8_ available SERCOM's, but I do not have any exmple code for using them.

 ---

+[//]: # ( @subsection menu_serial_func Assigning Serial Port Functionality )
+### Assigning Serial Port Functionality

+This section just assigns all the serial ports from the @ref menu_serial_ports section above to specific functionality.
+For a board with the option of up to 4 hardware serial ports, like the SAMD21 or Arduino Mega, we use the Serial1 to talk to the modem, Serial2 for modbus, and Serial3 for the Maxbotix.
+For an AVR board where we're relying on a mix of hardware and software ports, we use hardware Serial 1 for the modem, AltSoftSerial for modbus, and NeoSWSerial for the Maxbotix.
+Depending on how you rank the importance of each component, you can adjust these to your liking.

+---